These projects reflect the evolution of technical experimentation and practitioner-led development over time.

 → View Football Crazy

-This work explored the use of satellite connectivity combined with VPN technology to provide secure, cost-effective alternatives to traditional leased lines.
-At a time when connectivity outside major cities was limited, the approach enabled remote sites to access central systems without relying on fixed infrastructure.
+At a time when leased line connectivity outside major cities was limited, broadband services were not yet widely available, and microwave links were prohibitively expensive, the solution enabled remote locations to securely access central systems without relying on fixed telecommunications infrastructure.

 → View Satellite VPN Implementation